ItemsetSampling/cnria2020/README.md

 <h2> Somme experiments with the <i>chess</i> dataset </h2>

-The minimum information that CFPOF wants is the name of the dataset.
-If the others required values are not given, then it uses the default values.
+The minimum information that CFPOF requires is the name of the dataset.
+If the others required values are not given, then it uses the default ones.

       >cfpof.py dataset:chess.num
       ===========================BEGIN===========================